MunwarAli12/CICD-Pipeline-Build/README.md

 ## Problem Statement

-- Create a CI/CD pipeline for a sample application using any CI/CD tool of your choice like Jenkins, Azure DevOps, GitLab, GitHub Actions, AWS CodePipeline, or any other tool of your choice.
+Create a CI/CD pipeline for a sample application using any CI/CD tool of your choice like Jenkins, Azure DevOps, GitLab, GitHub Actions, AWS CodePipeline, or any other tool of your choice.
 Include a code build and a Docker build step in your pipeline.

 ### Tools Used

 - `SpringBootSuite` `MongoDB` `Github` `Docker` `Kubernetes`

-- Cloned a repository for a Java REST API application [here](https://github.com/MunwarAli12/model-java_REST-API_web_application-).
+- Cloned a repository for a [Java REST API application](https://github.com/MunwarAli12/model-java_REST-API_web_application-), used github actions tool.

 - Created a Dockerfile for the application that includes all the dependencies and packages needed to run the application.